gregoriusavip/AI-text-classifier/README.md

 # text-classifier
-classify text as either positive, negative, or neutral (extra indifferent classification for scikit random forest model)
+Trained a natural language processing AI Using Scikit Random Forest Algorithm Classify text as either positive, negative, neutral, or indifferent classification

 to use: run the classifier_website.py and open the local website (http://127.0.0.1:5000/)